GRAINS-Wheat pulls back from 13-1/2 year peak as Ukraine conflict assessed

 Russia and Ukraine account for 29% of global wheat exports, 19% of corn exports and 80% of sunflower oil exports.

-Traders are looking for alternative sources of grain as the invasion cuts off Ukrainian supplies.
-Romanian and French supplies are being used to cover some nearby loadings, traders said Friday.

-Chicago Board of Trade May soft red winter wheat WK2 dropped to $8.59-3/4 a bushel by 11:50 a.m.
-CST (1650 GMT), down the expanded 75-cent daily trading limit, after earlier touching a 13-1/2-year high for a most-active contract Wv1.
+Chicago Board of Trade May soft red winter wheat WK2 dropped to $8.59-3/4 a bushel, down the expanded 75-cent daily trading limit, after earlier touching a 13-1/2-year high for a most-active contract Wv1.
+The contract was still up 6.9% for the week.
 May K.C. hard red winter wheat KWK2 also fell by the 75-cent limit.

+Trading limits for both markets will remain at 75 cents for Monday's session, CME Group said.

-(Additional reporting by Gus Trompiz in Paris, Enrico Dela Cruz in Manila and Emily Chow in Beijing; Editing by Simon Cameron-Moore, Shailesh Kuber and Jonathan Oatis)
+(Additional reporting by Gus Trompiz in Paris, Enrico Dela Cruz in Manila and Emily Chow in Beijing; Editing by Simon Cameron-Moore, Shailesh Kuber, Jonathan Oatis and Diane Craft)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))